will-hart/will-hart.github.io/content/post/2022-06-19_headless-bevy-in-a-tauri-app/index.md

 crossbeam-channel = "0.5"
 ```

-Then in `src-tarui/main.rs` I want to initialise the bevy app:
+Then in `src-tarui/main.rs` we want to initialise the bevy app:

 ```rust
 // required imports: